RyBres/Data-Parcel/README.md

-A user-friendly application that partitions data.
+A user-friendly application that partitions data (placeholder)